sntx/photo-album-tutorial/docs/PART1.md

-# Build a Responsive React Native Photo Album (Part 1)
+# Responsive UX Design with React Native Reflect (Part 1)

 ## Description

-The following tutorial explains step by step how to create a responsive photo album with React Native that works on Web and Native devices.
+The following tutorial explains step by step how to create a responsive photo album app with React Native and [React Native Reflect](https://sntx.github.io/react-native-reflect) that works on Web and Native devices.

 Our photo album will display images in a grid with variable number of columns, image aspect ratio, grid separation, etc. all in a responsive manner.